zhentellica/blog/en/about.md

 Water/Maple is a glimpse of the past, glorious and embarrassing; it is also a long-term vision of the future, with excitement and longing.
 It is a natural flow of thoughts; it is also a faithful record of footprints.

 Water is the soul of such pastoral, and the long flow of Clear Water will bring it to life.
-Maple is an idyllic style, and the permanent residence of Green Maple will bring pastoral autumn forests.
+Maple is an idyllic style of such pastoral, and the permanent residence of Green Maple will bring it to pastoral autumn forests.